Applying scientific knowledge and global experience to the management of an essential resource

 Expertise in the Sustainable Use of Water Resources

-Our diverse team consists of engineers, hydrologists, economists, and experts in policy, governance, and public health who understand the need to balance competing demands for limited water resources.
+The diverse team comprising the RTI Center for Water Resources consists of engineers, hydrologists, economists, and experts in policy, governance, and public health who understand the need to balance competing demands for limited water resources.
 We provide independent assessments of the risks and benefits of environmental policies on water supply and develop methods for risk-based decision-making in these areas.
 This approach improves our ability to predict and analyze health and environmental effects.

 We are also developing new technologies and processes to provide usable water from previously untapped sources.
 These cutting-edge processes for desalination and industrial treatment have the potential to reduce costs and turn water that was once considered waste into a valuable resource.